 If you travel outside Bujumbura, you should get up-to-date local advice before setting off.
 There are limited facilities up country with little French spoken, and limited infrastructure.
 Make sure you’re as well prepared and self-sufficient as possible.
 See Road travel

-There is an increased risk of spontaneous political demonstrations, particularly in Bujumbura, as Burundi moves towards elections in mid-2015.
+There is a risk of large political demonstrations becoming violent.
 You should avoid all demonstrations and large gatherings, and ensure you have carefully considered the risks of any movements around the city.
 Pre-election tensions are possible throughout the country and you should restrict your movements to essential travel only, particularly pronounced in the provinces of Cibitoke and Bubanza.
 See Political situation

 There’s a high risk of street crime, particularly while withdrawing money.
 There have been incidents of armed burglary.
 See Crime